-- To give an opinion on the risk and controls of the area under review, building up to the annual opinion on the control environment; and - To recommend and agree actions for change leading to improvement in governance, risk management, the control environment and performance.
+• To give an opinion on the risk and controls of the area under review, building up to the annual opinion on the control environment; and

+• To recommend and agree actions for change leading to improvement in governance, risk management, the control environment and performance.

-The Manager will be asked to respond to the report in writing.
+The Manager will be asked to respond to the report in writing, within 30 days, although this period can be extended by agreement.
 The written response must show what actions have been taken or are planned in relation to each risk or control weakness identified.
 If action is not to be taken this must also be stated.
 The Audit Manager is responsible for assessing whether the manager's response is adequate.